andrewcooke/choochoo/README.md

 Data are processed via "pipelines".
 These are Python classes whose class names are also configured in the database.
-Existing pipelines calculate statistics from FIT file data and summaries based on existing data and schedules (eg monthly averages).
+Existing pipelines calculate statistics from FIT file data, recognise segments from GPS endpoints, and generate summaries (eg monthly averages).

-A Python interface allows data to be extracted as DataFrames for analysis in Jupyter workbooks.
+A Python interface allows data to be extracted as DataFrames for analysis in Jupyter workbooks (or dumping to stdout).
 So general Python data science tools (Pandas, Numpy, etc) can be used to analyze the data.
 Example workbooks are included in the source.

 The data are stored in an "open" format, directly accessible by third party tools, and easily backed-up (eg by copying the database file).